Room: 224 AB North

 - Demonstrate the need for increased applied curiosity for improved QAPI results

-- Utilize curiosity to create enhanced quality marketing that engages stakeholders
+- Employ curiosity to enhance quality "marketing" communication that engages stakeholders

 Johan Smith has 30 years of behavioral health industry experience in both public and private sectors.
 Working through Mental Health Outcomes, a consultancy specializing in the design and implementation of custom outcomes measurement to drive improved clinical outcomes and patient satisfaction for more than 500 behavioral health facilities across the US, Smith routinely encourages clinical, quality, and C-suite leaders to re-imagine what they think they know and use data more inquisitively and effectively.
 His AHQ presentation, "Who Killed Quality?", promoted driving quality through leadership and cultural change, which he gave during 2011 DFW chapter conference.
 Smith currently serves on quality reporting expert advisory panels for The Joint Commission and Centers for Medicare & Medicaid; and National Association for Behavioral Healthcare's Quality Committee.
 He is a member of NAHQ and has authored articles in peer-reviewed journals and other publications.